As you probably noticed, I familiarize myself with the subject of Firebase Cloud Messaging push notifications recently.

-But first of all I separated following use cases:
+But first of all, I separated the following use cases:

-- send push notification to topic using sample data (defined in application.properties)
+- send push notification to the topic using sample data (defined in application.properties)

-- send scheduled sample push notification to topic (every minute)
+- send scheduled sample push notification to the topic (every minute)

-- send push notification without additional data payload
+- send push notification without an additional data payload

 - send push notification to a specific user